COWI

 COWI A/S is an international consulting group, specializing in engineering, environmental science and economics, with headquarters located in Lyngby, Denmark.

-It has been involved in more than 50,000 projects in 175 countries and has approximately 7,300 employees, including engineers, biologists, geologists, economists, surveyors, anthropologists, sociologists and architects.
+It has been involved in more than 50,000 projects in 175 countries and as at September 2016, has approximately 7,300 employees, including engineers, biologists, geologists, economists, surveyors, anthropologists, sociologists and architects.

 History

 COWI was founded in 1930 by civil engineer Christen Ostenfeld in Copenhagen.
 Prior to establishing the business, Ostenfeld had spent several years in both France and Switzerland, during which time he developed an international outlook, independence and close cooperation with the research community that helped shape the future business.
 During 1931, Ostenfeld was hired to reconstruct Copenhagen's run-down Scala Theatre; having only a short timeframe to conduct the work, he opted to use prefabricated steel elements that did not need any scaffolding to speed up construction.
-The company's first international project was undertaken in 1935 with the design of the Danish pavilion for the Brussels International Exposition of 1935, which made extensive use of prefabricated locally-harvested pinewood.
+The company's first international project was undertaken in 1935 with the design of the Danish pavilion for the Brussels International Exposition of 1935, which made extensive use of prefabricated locally harvested pine wood.

 Throughout the 1930s, the firm specialised in construction projects with prefabricated elements and long-span roofs.
 It was also involved in the design of various bridges; the company's first major undertaking in this sector was the Aggersund bridge.
 Built for the Danish state under a private tender and opened in 1942, the bridge's design was influenced by modern techniques acquired in Czechoslovakia.
 Other innovative techniques and technologies were acquired throughout the 1940s, one such innovation being prestressed concrete; the original techniques, acquired from France, were further improved by the company and adapted to suit the colder Danish climate.
 Countless future undertakings by the firm made use of prestressed concrete construction, such as the world's first prestressed concrete silo (1956).
 Another innovation, created by Ostenfeld and Lauritz Bjerrum, was a telescopic drill that measured ground pressure to work out the bearing capacity of deep soil layers.

 The business was heavily impacted by the Invasion of Denmark by Nazi Germany.
 The company's resources were rationed as the Danish government placed all design work on hold, placing the company's future at jeopardy.
 Ostenfeld personally travelled across the nation, lobbying for the most important projects to be kept going.
 Government subsidies were granted for the design of various civil engineering projects in preparation for the postwar years, which permitted the business to continue its engineering activities as well to get a valuable lead on planning work.
 As soon as the conflict ended, various construction projects were quickly launched and contact was re-established with the company's international colleagues as it became safe to freely communicate and travel once again.